arm-developer-tools/vscode-windowsperf/README.md

 Either add `wperf.exe` to the system PATH or configure it in the `windowsPerf.wperfPath` VS Code setting.

-You can check your installation is set up correctly by using the **WindowsPerf: Check Installation** command from the Command Palette.
+You can check your installation is set up correctly by using the **WindowsPerf: Check WindowsPerf Installation** command from the Command Palette.

 ## Usage